Nouxx/blazing-fire/README.md

 docker compose run --rm test npx playwright test -u # update snapshots
 ```

-If tests fails, a report will be available at localhost:9323, this behaviour is configured with playwright.
+If tests fail, a report will be available at `localhost:9323`, as configured by Playwright.

 ### DB

-Run these commands from the Host.

-They are using sh scripts to leverage the environment variables from `.env` file also used in the docker composition.
+Run these commands from the host.
+They use shell scripts to leverage environment variables from the `.env` file used in the Docker composition.

 ```bash
 npm run db:dump # dump the current state of the DB to a static file